Hazelfire/thesis/index.md

 toc: true
 toc-title: Table of Contents
 numbersections: true
+listings: true
 date: 29th of September 2021
 strip-comments: true
 abstract: |
-  Interactive Theorem Provers allow you to prove that software is correct.
-However, the adoption of ITPs is far from widespread.
-This thesis creates a living review about usability issues that may prohibit ITPs from being used, and further creates a tool to help aid decision in choosing what ITP should be used for a given project.
+  Interactive Theorem Provers are tools that allow you to prove that software is correct.
+However, ITPs are known to be quite difficult to use and the adoption of ITPs is far from widespread.
+This thesis investigates usability issues that exist in literature, and then creates a living review that that covers progress on different theorem provers, in order to encourage newcomers to the field and document progress on the development.
+This review doubles as a decision tool for deciding whether an ITP should be used for a project.
 declaration: "I certify that except where due acknowledgment has been made, the work is that of the author alone; the work has not been submitted previously, in whole or in part, to qualify for any other academic award; the content of the thesis is the result of work which has been carried out since the official commencement date of the approved research program; any editorial work, paid or unpaid, carried out by a third party is acknowledged; and, ethics procedures and guidelines have been followed."
 acknowledgment: |
   I would like to acknowledge my supervisor Maria Spichkova for her guidance and high expectations for this project.
 I would also like to thank Flora Salim for inspiring me to further invest myself into research and never stopping in opening doors for me.